jsamr/serrurier/README.md

     ExceptionClass: MyException
     doesAssertionFails: function( myArg ) {
         // Does it need to throw an exception ?
         // Must NOT throw an error.
-Returns a non-empty string that will be appended to the `reason` context
+Returns a non-empty string that will result in the // `reason` field for context when the assertion fails, a falsy value otherwise.
-        // property when an error should be thrown else return false },
+    },
     // The cadenas signature (i.e. `doesAssertionFails` signature)?
     // You must describe any parameter here to keep the API consistent.